AnonShell/agam-space/docs/docs/faq.md

 ### Is it ready for production?

-No. It's in beta (v0.1.0).
+No. It's in beta.
 Works for personal use but expect bugs.
 Not recommended for mission-critical data.

 ### Is it open source?